Like a coronation, royal weddings stir the senses and stoke the imagination. Below, a list of major royal weddings throughout the generations:

 The wedding of the Queen’s only daughter was seen by a television audience estimated at 500 million viewers.

 Anne married Captain Mark Phillips in November 1973.
 Her blonde hair was swept up and topped with her mother’s fringe tiara.
 Her gown featured large, full sleeves that gave the Princess a medieval and romantic look.
+Captain Phillips was offered a title upon the occasion of the wedding, but he turned it down.
+Today, their children, Peter and Zara, do not hold titles and do not perform royal duties.

 Prince Charles and Lady Diana Spencer